 - Visit The College Board’s website at clep.collegeboard.org to see if the CLEP is right for you.
-(This link leaves the PCC web site and is not considered as being endorsed by Pitt Community College).
+(This link leaves the PCC website and is not considered to be endorsed by Pitt Community College).

 - Schedule your appointment at PCC online via the PCC online scheduler.

 - Pay your CLEP fee through the My Account registration portal at the College Board website.
-Print out your ‘registration ticket’ and bring that with you to your testing appointment, you must present it in order to test.
+Print out your ‘registration ticket’ and bring that with you to your testing appointment.
+You must present your ticket in order to test.

 - Pay your test administration fee at the Cashier’s Office in the Goess Student Center.
 Save your receipt, you must present it in order to test.

-- Failure to present appropriate ID, your registration ticket or your receipt will cause you to forfeit your test appointment.
+- Failure to present an appropriate ID, your registration ticket, or your receipt will cause you to forfeit your test appointment.

 *Acceptable forms of identification include: